webrcade/webrcade-app-retro-a5200/README.md

 ---

-The license presented above is limited to the [webЯcade](https://www.webrcade.com) Sega CD Application.
-The underlying Libretro Genesis Plus GX project retains its own specific licensing.
+The license presented above is limited to the [webЯcade](https://www.webrcade.com) PC-FX Application.
+The underlying Libretro Mednafen PC-FX project retains its own specific licensing.